sharjeel3/weather-widget/README.md

 * Coding for this widget functionality is not complete yet
 * I have added a lambda proxy to get around CORS problem.
 There should be a better solution for it
 * Currently, API request is using metric units as default.
-We can add a user input to switch between
+We can add a user input to switch between metric and imperial units
 * Pollen count is not available in this API.
 Might need to use some paid options for it
 * Accessibility improvements can be added
 * Overall UI refinements to become closer to the mockups and more error handling logic is required